Xunnamius/rejoinder/README.md

     noun
     a reply or response to a question or remark, esp a quick witty one; retort

 Rejoinder is a generator of smart, pretty, and organized output on the console for Node/JS scripts, with optimizations for executing shell commands.

 It leverages colors and the like using the [colors package](https://www.npmjs.com/package/colors) and makes life easier when executing CLI instructions with [shelljs](https://www.npmjs.com/package/shelljs).

 ShellJS and any CLI extensions are not required, however!
-Check out `lib/Echo/EmitStrategy` if you're curious :)
+Check out `lib/Echo/EmitStrategy` if you're curious how it works :)

 Super awesome when paired with [inquirer](https://www.npmjs.com/package/inquirer) and/or [commander](https://www.npmjs.com/package/commander)!

 Also does children's parties.

-**Note that rejoinder requires Node.js version >=5.x (including ^6) but does NOT depend on use of the --harmony flag!**

 ## Installation